marklishman/colors-microservices/cyan/README.md

 > Non-blocking, reactive client to perform HTTP requests, exposing a fluent, reactive API over underlying HTTP client libraries such as Reactor Netty.

+However, to start with se will use `WebClient` to perform a synchronous request.

 Create the `WebClient` bean

 ~~~java